lukemcshane/eg-pages/README.md

 **shows a handful of examples of the find command**

 ## Customize:
+eg pages are written in very simple markdown
-Fill out your `~/.eg` file with the extra details you really want to remember.
+Fill out your `~/.eg` directory with the extra details you really want to remember.
 When you next run `eg find` your most useful examples will be right at the top.

 Right now, there are very few eg pages.
 Please contribute some more!

-Check the example `~/eg/examples/.eg` to see how the syntax of man pages works.
-To add a section, it's easiest to adapt one of the existing ones
-- **Head each section with the name of the command**
-- **Leave a single line break between each section**
-- Add a .br every time you want a new line
-- .SH creates a section header
-- .B makes a line bold

 ## How it works:
+eg uses pandoc to convert the markdown files to something which can be read with man.
+The pandoc conversion is supplemented with a trivial sed command, so that the
+output from your man pager is a bit easier to read.
 `~/eg/scripts/eg.sh` is a simple script which does this:
-1. Verify that an eg file (for example `find.1`) exists in `~/eg`
+1. Verify that an eg file (for example `find.md`) exists in `~/eg`
-2. Extract any relevant stuff you added to your `~/.eg file`
+2. Extract any relevant stuff you added to your `~/.eg directory`
 3. Paste them together
-4. Pipe it through man for your enjoyment.
+4. Pipe it through pandoc and man for your enjoyment.
 That's it.

 ## Contribute!
 Please help add more eg pages, and improve the few that are there already.